conradakunga/Blog/_posts/2025-10-30-working-with-appsettingsjson-in-a-team-in-c-net.md

 Many problems have arisen from **forgetting** this step.
 And sooner or later, **you WILL forget**.

-One elegant solution to this problem is to take advantage of the fact that the ASP.NET pipeline already has a solution to this problem.
+One elegant solution to this problem is to take advantage of the fact that the ASP.NET pipeline **already has a solution to this problem**.

 All we need to do is copy the **settings that we want to override** in development into the `appsettings.Development.json`.